-Dr. Rasha Kelej Continues to Advance Cancer Care in Africa by Providing 269 Oncology Scholarships for 34 African Countries and Beyond
+Dr. Rasha Kelej Continues To Advance Cancer Care In Africa By Providing 269 Oncology Scholarships For 34 African Countries And Beyond

+Merck Foundation is making history in Africa by training the First African Oncologists and First Cancer Care Teams in Countries such as The Gambia, Sierra Leone, Burundi, Liberia, Guinea Conakry, Central African Republic, Chad, Malawi, Niger, Namibia, Zambia, Zimbabwe and more.

+Merck Foundation Chairman and CEO together with African First Ladies recently released“Ray of Hope” children's storybook and Animation Film for Cancer Awareness in three languages.
+Watch 'Ray of Hope' animation film here:

-(MENAFN- News.Africa-Wire) Merck oundation () with Africa’s First Ladies and Ministries of Health is continuing to build and advance cancer care capacity through their Cancer Access Program, with the aim to increase the limited number of Oncologists in Africa.
+Merck Foundation ( ) with Africa's First Ladies and Ministries of Health is continuing to build and advance cancer care capacity through their Cancer Access Program, with the aim to increase the limited number of Oncologists in Africa.

+Senator Dr. Rasha Kelej (Ret.) explained,“At Merck Foundation, we are transforming cancer care in Africa by addressing one of its most critical gaps: late diagnosis and the shortage of trained specialists.

+Together with my dear sisters, African First Ladies, we have strengthened cancer care capacity in the continent by providing 269 Oncology Scholarships for healthcare providers from 34 African and Asian countries, significantly increasing the number of trained oncologists and developing the multidisciplinary cancer care teams.
+In several of these countries, there wasn't even a single oncologist.
+We are very proud that we are making history by training the first oncologists and first multidisciplinary cancer care teams in many countries like The Gambia, Sierra Leone, Burundi, Liberia, Guinea Conakry, Central African Republic, Chad, Niger, and many more.”

+Merck Foundation in total provided more than 2500 scholarships for healthcare providers from 52 countries in 44 critical and underserved specialities.

-“Merck Foundation remains committed to transforming the landscape of patient care in general, and cancer care in particular, leading Africa towar” a healthier future,” Dr. Rasha Kelej further explained.
+“Merck Foundation remains committed to transforming the landscape of patient care in general, and cancer care in particular, leading Africa toward a healthier future,” Dr. Rasha Kelej further explained .

 As part of their Cancer Access Program, Merck Foundation has to date provided 269 Scholarships for healthcare providers from 34 countries as per the following: